chuckstack/chuckstack.github.io/src-ls/tool-postgresql.md

 - It is not enough to simply say it can hold this data - it is better than almost all of its peers who often specialize in these types of data.
 - Data replication is predictable.
 - Data replication is configurable (streaming vs logical).
-- Data backup is strategies are numerous, robust and well documented.
+- Data backup strategies are numerous, robust and well documented.
 - There are PostgreSQL drivers, adapters, connectors for almost every major platform (OS and application).
 - It is fast!
-- It can read from many foreign data containers via FDW (Foreign Data Wrappers).
+- It can read from many foreign data containers via FDW (Foreign Data Wrappers) - [see the list](https://wiki.postgresql.org/wiki/Foreign_data_wrappers).